ABaron21/Tribal_Vapes/PlanningREADME.md

 ----
 ## Features
-With the project only being a static website there are only a few features such navigating between 3 different pages as well as a collapsable nav menu for smaller screen sizes like mobile devices.
-On the home/index page there is a jumbotron feature that displays a promotion for first time users, below that is a section that shows three recommended items with a review section under the recommended that displays two reviews about the website/company.

-On the about page there'll be three sections, the first being a small text section describing what Tribal Vapes is about, the second section will talk about the ceo of the company, at the bottom of page will be a section that'll show the leaders of three main departments that'll consist within the business.

-The third page on the website is a shopping page that'll consist of four sections that'll be similar but the only difference will be the type of items being displayed, the main feature of the page is a dropdown selection that'll have different flavours or colours.
+Features ascross all pages:
+* Navigation bar to access the different pages.
+* Sign up/Sign in button.
+* Collapsable nav bar on small devices.
+* Links in the footer to different social media sites.

+Landing page features:
+* Jumbotron displaying a welcome promotion
+* Recommended items with a button that goes to the product page.
+* Review section with feedback from previous users,

+About page features:
+* Describing what Tribal Vapes is about.
+* Talk about the ceo of the company.
+* Read about three team leaders within the company.

+Product page features:
+* View different brands and products such as:
+    * New products
+    * Disposables
+    * E-cigarettes
+    * Liquids

 ----
 ## Future Features